- Sport Business

 At FK Sarajevo, Sabrina oversees both the technical and business aspects of the club.
 Furthermore, she is the first woman in the club’s history to hold the management position, and is one of, if not the only woman in the same position across the entire central and eastern European region.
 As well, it is worth mentioning that she is the first CEO in the clubs long history to win the double title, meaning that she won both the premier league and the Cup title in 2018/2019.

-Head of Live Content
+Global Head of Events Content

 Natural History Museum